seek4science/seek/tech/releases/index.md

   * An error that prevented people entries being deleted in some cases.
   * An error turning exception emails on or off in the admin settings
   * An error that prevented a Programme submission being rejected

+A full list of changes included in this release can be found in the [SEEK v1.5.1 release notes](release-notes-1.5.1.html).

 ## Version 1.5.0